SWE-Manager: Selecting and Synthesizing Golden Proposals Before Coding: INTRODUCTION

 \section{INTRODUCTION}

-Selecting an appropriate proposal is a crucial challenge throughout the software engineering life cycle~\cite{7961467, Magabaleh2024SystematicRO, Cunha2016DecisionMakingIS, Kumar2022MCDMBF}.
-Early in a project, teams should decide on architectural styles and technology stacks~\cite{Vliet2016DecisionMI}.
-During development and maintenance, they regularly evaluate competing proposals for bug fixes, refactorings, and feature implementations~\cite{11029753}.
-Recent advances in large language models (LLMs) have substantially improved many software engineering tasks, including code generation~\cite{Guo2024DeepSeekCoderWT, Rozire2023CodeLO, lozhkov2024starcoder}, automated debugging~\cite{Xia2024AgentlessDL, Lin2025SEAgentST, Xu2024AligningTO}.
+Selecting an appropriate proposal is a recurring challenge throughout the software engineering life cycle~\cite{7961467, Magabaleh2024SystematicRO, Cunha2016DecisionMakingIS, Kumar2022MCDMBF}.
+Early in a project, teams decide among architectural styles, technology stacks, and design alternatives~\cite{Vliet2016DecisionMI}.
+During development and maintenance, they evaluate competing proposals for bug fixes, refactorings, and feature implementations~\cite{11029753}.
+Such decisions are rarely determined by technical feasibility alone; they often require balancing correctness, regression risk, maintainability, compatibility, delivery cost, and organizational constraints~\cite{Vliet2016DecisionMI,7961467,Cunha2016DecisionMakingIS,Kumar2022MCDMBF}.

-However, an earlier and often overlooked step in practice is deciding the best proposal among competing alternatives for an issue.
-A good selection could resolve the issue more reliably, minimizing regression and operational risk, whereas a poor choice can leave the problem partially fixed and increase the chance of failures or rollbacks~\cite{Cunha2016DecisionMakingIS}.
-This selection is challenging because in practice multiple proposals may be technically plausible, yet choosing among them requires judging the issue's scope and urgency and considering factors such as regression risk, maintainability implications, rollout cost, and compatibility with existing design commitments~\cite{Magabaleh2024SystematicRO}.
-SWE-Lancer~\cite{Miserendino2025SWELancerCF} by OpenAI is the first work to explicitly formalize this challenge as the \textit{Manager task}, where a model reviews multiple competing proposals for the same issue and selects the best one.

-Figure~\ref{fig:task_intro} illustrates a concrete example of this scenario using a real GitHub issue worth \$250~\footnote{https://github.com/Expensify/App/issues/73267}.
-In practice, issue reports often include steps to reproduce, the expected result, the actual result, and, when relevant, platform information.
-Correspondingly, a proposal typically contains three parts: (1) a problem restatement that clarifies the failure mode and scope, (2) a root-cause analysis that explains why the issue occurs, and (3) a proposed solution that specifies concrete code changes.
-Multiple proposals may be technically plausible for the same issue, yet differ in scope, risk, maintainability trade-offs, and alignment with product constraints.
-Acting as a technical manager, the model should filter out weaker options and select the proposal that best fits the situation.
-Selection correctness can be assessed retrospectively by verifying whether the selected proposal matches the repository maintainer's decision and corresponds to the change that was ultimately merged into the repository.